-Notwithstanding this, all Adults, including the DSL, have a duty to refer all known or suspected cases of abuse to the relevant agency including the Gloucestershire Safeguarding Children's Board, Gloucestershire Early Years service - Social Care, or the Police.
+All Child Protection concerns need to be acted on immediately.
+If you are concerned that a child may be at risk or is actually suffering abuse, you must tell the DSL.
+Do not assume that someone else is taking action and sharing information that might safeguard a child..
+All Adults, including the DSL, have a duty to refer all known or suspected cases of abuse to the relevant agency including the Gloucestershire Safeguarding Children's Board, Gloucestershire Early Years service - Social Care, or the Police.
 Where a disclosure is made to a visiting staff member from a different agency, eg. Early Years Consultants, Health Visitors, it is the responsibility of that agency staff to formally report the referral to St Joseph's Pre-school's DSL in the first instance and to follow their organisation's procedures.
-Any records made should be kept securely on the Child's
+Any records made should be kept securely on the Child's Protection file.
+Parents should be aware and can access this record unless to do so would increase the risk to the child or impede a potential investigation.